Agoric/documentation/main/zoe/api/zoe.md

 ::: tip Zoe is accessed asynchronously
 The Zoe service is accessed asynchronously, using a standards-track library extension to JavaScript that uses promises as remote references.
-In code, the Zoe service instance is refered to via `zoe`, whcih only supports asynchronous invocation.
+In code, the Zoe service instance is referred to via `zoe`, which only supports asynchronous invocation.
 Operations are invoked asynchronously using the [`E` helper for async messaging](https://github.com/tc39/proposal-eventual-send#e-and-esendonly-convenience-proxies).
 All such operations immediately return a promise for their result.
 That may eventually fulfill to a local value, or to a `Presence` for another remote object (e.g. in another contract or service, running on another chain, etc.).
 Async messages can be sent using `E` with either promises or presences.
 See the note in `getInviteIssuer` below.
 :::